Deploy React Router on AWS

 Create Project

-npm create vite@latest my-react-router-app -- --template react-tscd my-react-router-appnpm install react-router-dom@7pnpm create vite my-react-router-app --template react-tscd my-react-router-apppnpm add react-router-dom@7bun create vite my-react-router-app --template react-tscd my-react-router-appbun add react-router-dom@7Configure React Router
+npm create vite@latest my-react-router-app -- --template react-tscd my-react-router-appnpm install react-router-dom@7pnpm create vite my-react-router-app --template react-tscd my-react-router-apppnpm add react-router-dom@7bun create vite my-react-router-app --template react-tscd my-react-router-appbun add react-router-dom@7Single Page Application (SPA) Deployment

 Choose one of the following configurations based on your needs: